PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 10:55:05
+Last updated: 2024-04-22 10:55:38
-Random Quote: The purpose of war is peace. - Pablo Escobar
+Random Quote: The Scarlet Witch is not born, she is forged.
+She has no coven, no need for incantation. - Agatha Harkness